tomassedovic/quicksilver-roguelike/README.md

 more of these and you may want to generate them from your map and entities instead of hardcoding them like we do.

-And then we can let Quicksilver do its thing and render it into an `Image` just like we're used to.
+Then we let Quicksilver do its thing and render it into an `Image` just like before.

 Drawing a part of an image is done via the [`subimage` method][subimage].
 You give it a `Rectangle` and